-The prize is endowed with EUR 5000 and is financially supported by BASF.
-It is usually awarded to two people and includes an award certificate and prize money of €2,500.00 per person.
+The prize is endowed with EUR 5000 and is supported by BASF.
+It is usually awarded to two people and includes a certificate of award and prize money of €2500 per person.

 2022

-dr Johannes Broichhagen, Leibniz Research Institute for Molecular Pharmacology Berlin in recognition of his work on the development of new molecular tools to answer important questions in the life sciences.
+Dr. Johannes Broichhagen, Leibniz Research Institute for Molecular Pharmacology Berlin, in recognition of his work on the development of new molecular tools to answer important questions in the life sciences.

 2018